Doppelclick/Diana/README.md

 ### Burrow Waypoints:
 + Nearby burrows and a guess for the ancestral spade
 + Inquisitor waypoints shared through party/all chat - manageable ignore list - switch between receiving/sending from/to party/all chat
-+ Warp to the waypoint you are looking at using a keybind (controls menu) - travel destinations you have not unlocked yet will be blocked in the future, change this in the config file
++ Warp to the waypoint you are looking at using a keybind (controls menu) - travel destinations you have not unlocked yet will be blocked in the future, re-enable them in the config file

 ### Command
 + **/diana**